-in 1800-nr program
+in 1800-hr program

-Financial aid disbursed \$ 6407.00
+Financial aid disbursed

-Return of funds to ED - 5254.00
+Return of funds to ED

-Net Amount \$ 1153.00
+Net Amount

-Total charges owed \$4665.00
+Total charges owed

-Financial aid applied - 1153.00
+Financial aid applied

-Amount student owes \$ 3512.00
+Amount student owes

+\$ 6407.00

+- 5254.00

+\$ \$1153.00

+- 1153.00

+\$ \$3512.00

 Enrollment time is defined as the time elapsed between the actual starting date and the date of the student's last day of physical attendance in the school.
 Any monies due the applicant, student, or Department of Education shall be refunded within 45 days of formal cancellation by the student as defined in item (2) or a formal termination by the school, which shall occur no more than 30 days from the last day of physical attendance.
 Order in which refunds will be made is Unsubsidized loan, Subsidized loan, Parent Plus loan, then Pell Grant.
 Formal termination by the school of a student's enrollment shall occur within 30 days of a determination by the school that the student has withdrawn without notifying the school.
 Unofficial withdrawals for clock hour students are determined by the school through monitoring clock hour attendance at least every thirty (30) days.
 Enrollment time for the purpose of calculating refunds is defined as the time elapsed between the actual starting date and the student's last day of physical attendance.
 A refund may account for any absence time that occurs during the student's enrollment period.
 For a student who is on an approved leave of absence that notifies the school that he or she will not be returning, the date of withdrawal shall be the earlier of the date of expiration of the leave of absence or the date the student notifies the institution that the student will not be returning.